Carlj0666/Carlj0666.github.io/_posts/2021-03-04-params_not_just_a_clever_name.markdown

 ### What about Strong Params?

-Strong params protects your database by only allowing certain "whitlisted" attributes to be saved to the database.
+Strong params protects your database by only allowing certain "whitelisted" attributes to be saved to the database.

 ```
 def synth_params